Asiya648/RetailProducts/README.md

 service -> repository process for controller

-JohnlewisApplication.java -> You can start project with this class.
+RetailProdApplication.java -> You can start project with this class.

 resources
 application.yaml -> project configuration

 Running the application locally:
-One way is to execute the main method in the com.johnlewis.JohnlewisApplication class from your IDE.
+One way is to execute the main method in the com.retailprod.RetailProdApplication class from your IDE.
 You should install to Lombokinto ide.
 Alternatively you can use the Spring Boot Maven plugin as below: mvn spring-boot:run